 Let us suggest a better approach: growing your self-compassion.

 Self-compassion is our ability to feel and understand our emotional experiences without judgment and criticism.
-According to Kristin Neff, associate professor of educational psychology in the University of Texas, who created the Self-Compassion Scale:

 Self-compassion… involves being touched by and open to one’s own suffering, not avoiding or disconnecting from it, generating the desire to alleviate one’s suffering and to heal oneself with kindness.